KTM 990 Super Duke: Design

-The KTM 990 Super Duke has a naked body style and was designed by Gerald Kiska at the Kiska design studio in September 2003.
+The KTM 990 Super Duke has a naked body style and was designed by Gerald Kiska at the KISKA GmbH design studio in September 2003.
 It is built around a chromium-molybdenum trellis frame with powder-coated aluminum sub-frame and KTM LC8 engine used in several other KTM motorcycles.
 The engine in the KTM 990 Super Duke is a DOHC 999.8cc 75° V-twin with four valves per cylinder.
 The liquid cooled engine has an 11.5:1 compression ratio and uses dry sump lubrication with two rotor pumps.
 It has a six speed gearbox and a wet multi-plate clutch, and chain final drive.

 Suspension is made by WP (in 1995, KTM Motorradholding GmbH acquired Swedish motorcycle maker Husaberg AB and took control of the Dutch company, White Power Suspension).
 It consists of a 48 mm upside down fork with 24° rake at the front and a WP fully adjustable shock absorber with a 4”/103 mm trail at the rear.
 Brakes are twin 320 mm discs with 4 piston calipers at the front and a single 240 mm disc with a single piston caliper at the rear.
 They are made by Brembo.

-The bike has a 56.6”/1,438 mm wheelbase.